influxdata/clockface/src/Components/PaginationNav/Documentation/PaginationTruncationItem.md

 # PaginationTruncationItem

 The signifier for truncation in the PaginationNav component.
+This means that there were too many pages to be visually represented in the nav.

 ### Usage
 ```tsx